dariopalminio/jira-forge-daro-portfolio-tree/README.md

 # Application

-App Name: Daro Portfolio Tree
+- App Name: Daro Portfolio Tree
+- Description: This is an Application for Jira Cloud (plugin) that allows you to view issues from different projects or portfolios, in a tree-lined way, through link or relationship relationships between issues.
-Type: Jira Forge app
+- Type: Jira Forge app
-Category: Custom UI
+- Category: Custom UI
-Template: jira-global-page
+- Template: jira-global-page

 # Features